 1. Zipy

-Zipy is a multi-faceted tool that covers multiple use cases.
+Zipy is a free debug app for android that covers multiple use cases.
 It provides a massive range of functionalities that enhance the end-to-end digital experience of your users.
 For this, it employs real-time user monitoring, error tracking, and advanced debugging tools.

-As represented in the dashboard above, Zipy provides a holistic view of user performance and showcases errors and user sessions under one section.
-It enumerates what all went down in the session, and lists out the errors, and their occurrence.
-It presents all of this in a neat graphical format, facilitating full-fledged convenience for the user.
+As represented in the dashboard above, Zipy's android debugging app provides a holistic view of user performance and showcases errors and user sessions under one section.
+It processes and shows what all went down in the session, and lists out the errors, and their occurrence.
+It presents all of this in a neat graphical format, facilitating full-fledged convenience for the user, which comes in really handy for android app developers.

-In the world of Android debugging tools, Zipy comes with a host of functionalities that come of great help.
+In the world of Android debugging tools, Zipy's free debug app for android comes with a host of functionalities that come of great help.
 Zipy possesses Android SDKs, just like it does for web SDKs.
 Features that are of great assistance include:

-• Track application crashes: Zipy tracks application crashes with the help of error logs.
+- Track application crashes: Zipy tracks android application crashes with the help of error logs.

-All in all, Zipy is a multi-faceted tool with a host of useful features and has a lot of functionalities in place in addition to being one of the top-tier Android debugging tools in the market.
+All in all, Zipy is the best free debugging app for android with a host of useful features and has a lot of functionalities in place in addition to being one of the top-tier Android debugging tools in the market.

-First, there’s a starter plan, completely free of cost, with a thousand sessions per month.
+To get started with debugging apps, there’s a starter plan completely free of cost, with a thousand sessions per month.
 Next up you have a startup plan, costing 39 dollars per month with 7500 sessions per month.
 The Growth plan will cost you 79 dollars per month with 15000 sessions per month, and lastly, the Enterprise plan, as is the norm with similar tools, comes with custom pricing plans in place.

 2. Firebase Crashlytics